Cathy Rutherford - Woodfield Infant School

 One of Cathy’s passions is mathematics; from an early age she loved learning mathematics and was fortunate to be taught by a series of teachers who sparked and deepened her interest in the subject.
 She continues to pass on this passion by designing and delivering the mathematics element of the North Shropshire Teaching School Alliance’s (NSTSA) Initial Teacher Education (ITE) programme, School Direct.

-Cathy has a particular interest in developing educational policy and the school led system; she has been an active member of the NSTSA since its inception, sitting on the NSTSA’s ITE Strategic Committee and the Executive Board.
+Cathy has a particular interest in developing educational policy and the school led system; she has been an active member of the NSTSA since its inception, has led Darwin Teaching School, based in Shrewsbury, and has recently been actively involved in bringing the work of NSTSA and Darwin together to form the Shropshire Learning Partnership.
 As part of her work developing the work of Teaching Schools in Shropshire, she has taken a lead on developing CPD programmes and conferences for Shropshire teachers and has deployed a network of Specialist Leaders of Education to work across schools in Shropshire.
 She is a member of Shropshire’s SACRE group and sits on the University of Chester’s ITE Primary Management Group.

 Having spent her whole life in education & learning, Cathy is always keen to continue her own learning both in and outside of work.
 Following three years of studying, she gained a Master’s Degree in Educational Research.
-In 2015, she began learning to play the tenor horn; she now plays in two brass bands in Shropshire and has also learned to conduct, carrying out the role of conductor at Wem Jubilee Band and Whitchurch Band, each for a period of six months.
-Being unable to resist a return to the a role, she now leads a training band in the town of Whitchurch.
+In 2015, she began learning to play the tenor horn; playing in two local brass bands then led to her learning to conduct.
+As one of the leaders of Whitchurch Band, she teaches children and adults to play a brass instrument and to play in an ensemble.
+She is Musical Director of Wem Jubilee Band, leading the band in contests, concerts, parades and other events, both locally and further afield.